-When bone is inadequate for dental implant placement in the upper back teeth the bone is grafted so implants may be placed.
+When bone is inadequate for dental implant placement in the upper back teeth, the bone is grafted so implants may be placed.
 In most cases a bone matrix will be added into the sinus.
 The sinus is a hollow area in the upper jaw which is an excellent site for the addition of bone.
-Access is made inside the mouth.
-A bone matrix is added and the area of the sinus grafting heals for 6-9 months after which time the dental implants are placed.
+Access is made inside the mouth and a bone matrix is added.
+The area of the sinus grafting heals for 6-9 months, after which time the dental implants are placed.

 Bone that forms in the sinus after grafting can be stronger than your natural bone.
 This makes sinus grafting a preferred option when there is minimal bone available.

 Sinus grafting historically is a very predictable area to add bone.